*daily rates in Helsinki Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 in the UK

 as well as other major Europpean hubs like Amsterdam

 Onward Bound From the Airport

-There is a rail system for the airport currently under construction but it won’t be completed until 2014.
-Until then either a taxi or a local bus will take you to any one of three local stations; the 540 to Espoo
+There is a rail system for the airport which was completed in 2014.
+A taxi or a local bus will take you to any one of three local stations; the 540 to Espoo

 for routes to Turku

 , the 61 to Tikkurila for Russian destinations and the 615 to the central railway station.
 These buses also stop off at various locations on the route.

 Check at airport information for up to date schedules and routes.
 There are coaches into the city operated by Finnair or by Matkahuolto or ExpressBus who also operate routes to other Finnish cities.
 If you are collecting a pre-booked hire car from the airport, you’ll find the desks in the corridor between the terminals.
 The cars are collected from and returned to car park P3.
 Routes out of the airport are clearly signposted and an expressway will take you into the heart of the city.